JonasSkjodt/Programs_as_data_course/assignment07/solutions.md

 4 = res

 # 8.3
-We have inserted the correct code to cExpr in comp.fs We explored the explenation in traceExplenation.txt.
+We have inserted the correct code to cExpr in comp.fs marked by the comment ex8.3 on line 225 We explored the explenation in traceExplenation.txt.

 # 8.4